TownOfBrookline/general_bylaws/ARTICLE 03/ARTICLE 03.10.md

-Commission, Chair of the Housing Authority, Director of Public Health, Superintendent of Schools, Head Librarian, or their respective representatives, and, in addition, eleven citizens reflecting the general composition of the citizenry of Brookline.
+Commission, Chair of the Housing Authority, Director of Public Health, Superintendent of Schools, Head Librarian, or their respective representatives, and, in addition, fifteen citizens reflecting the general composition of the citizenry of Brookline.
 The Citizen members shall be appointed by the Board of Selectmen after receiving recommendations from public and private agencies concerned